KP Impact Challenge

 Another distinct feature of the KP Impact Challenge is the fact that grants are being awarded to the youth.
 The existing incubation platforms finance viable ventures through loans or a share in equity.
 These requirements serve as a drawback for the team executing the venture and also affects their bottom line.
 The grants model will provide an incentive to the youth of KP and encourage greater ownership of their ventures.
 Moreover, they will be provided with free of cost training by experts.
 These trainings will be specifically designed to cater to the needs of the KP youth and cover breath of topics relevant for a new venture.
 Support through these trainings will be provided throughout the initial three months of venture execution.

 These trainers are deployed to select cohorts in the satellite campuses and monitored and intervened where necessary.
-Every effort is made to harmonize quality across the selected cohorts.
+Every effort is made to harmonise quality across the selected cohorts.